-§218-27 Miscellaneous Provisions
+§500-27 Miscellaneous Provisions

 - A. Two or More Uses or Buildings on a Lot. - (1) Development Standards.
-With the exception of lot size as permitted by this §218-27A, two or more principal buildings or uses located on a parcel in single ownership shall conform to all the requirements of this chapter which would normally apply to each building or use if each were on a separate lot, including but not limited to setbacks, parking, and lot coverage. - (2) Residential Density.
+With the exception of lot size as permitted by this §500-27A, two or more principal buildings or uses located on a parcel in single ownership shall conform to all the requirements of this chapter which would normally apply to each building or use if each were on a separate lot, including but not limited to setbacks, parking, and lot coverage. - (2) Residential Density.
 For the purposes of density of dwellings, lot size shall be increased to maintain the density required by this chapter.
 For example, the parcel size required for three single-family dwellings on one parcel would be determined by multiplying the minimum lot size for one dwelling by a factor of three. - (3) Nonresidential Uses.
 In the case of nonresidential uses, there shall be no limit on the number of uses or structures on a single parcel provided all other standards of this chapter are satisfied.
 This shall not apply to adult businesses, junkyards, solid waste facilities, or other uses with a special minimum parcel size requirement listed in this chapter, in which case the parcel size shall be increased to provide for the minimum land area for each use on the parcel. - (4) Structure Separation.
 Principal structures located on the same lot shall be separated by a distance at least equal to twice the required district side setback.
-(See §218-28A for accessory structures.) - B. Street Frontage.
-A building shall be permitted only upon a lot with frontage on a public road right-of-way or private road right-of-way with access to a public road. - C. Clear View at Street Intersections.
-At all street intersections, nothing shall be erected, except street or traffic signs and utility poles, placed, planted, or allowed to grow in such a manner as materially to impede vision between a height of 2.5 and 10 feet above the grade of the triangular area defined by the accompanying clear sight triangle diagram.
+(See §500-28A for accessory structures.)

+- B. Street Frontage.
+A building shall be permitted only upon a lot with frontage on a public road right-ofway or private road right-of-way with access to a public road. - C. Clear View at Street Intersections.
+At all street intersections, nothing shall be erected (except street or traffic signs and utility poles) placed, planted, or allowed to grow in such a manner as materially to impede vision between a height of 2.5 and 10 feet above the grade of the triangular area defined by the accompanying clear sight triangle diagram. - D. Corner Lot Setbacks.
+Each setback of a lot which abuts a street shall be equal in size to the front setback required for the district; other setbacks may be considered side setbacks.